 It’s a fairly recent tomato trend: grafting so the plants will produce two or three times more fruit.
 You can find several grafted varieties, but we like the looks of the heirloom cultivar Brandywine, which has been a trusted product for decades.
 If you have a small space but want lots of fruit in your tomato garden, grafted tomatoes could be the solution.
 Ask about them at the garden center.

 Stacy’s Tip: Following the All-America Selections each year is bound to give you inspiration for your own choices.

 Chances are you’ve seen them at your garden center.
 Celebrity tomatoes were an All-America Selections veggie in 1984, and we think they still deserve top honors.
 They’re bright red, reliable and scrumptious—everything you love about tomatoes in summer.
 Since they’ve become a staple, they’re readily available, making them the perfect option for just about any backyard tomato garden.

 Do you know someone who doesn’t like tomatoes?
 If so, this variety just might convert him or her.
-As the name suggests, it’s one of the sweetest tomatoes you can grow.
+As the name suggests, Sugary is one of the sweetest and best tomatoes you can grow.
 Plus, it has a fun shape, pointed on both ends.
 A 2005 All-America Selections winner, it’s been popular ever since.
 It grows vigorously and will bear fruit all season, so you need only a plant or two for a good supply of fruit.

 What it lacks in size (only around 3 ounces), it makes up for in flavor—lots and lots of flavor.
 These small tomatoes fit in the palm of your hand and have lovely lime green stripes.
 The fruits turn yellow and soften a bit as they ripen, so you know when they’re ready to pick.
 Chefs love having these little tomatoes on hand.
-And Green Bay Packers fans love them in the garden.

 Aunt Ruby’s German Green